harleydutton/tabula-rasa/tabula-rasa.md

 dex,str,stam,perception,luck,cha,wit,int,resolve
 what are the attributes good for?
 Dodge[dex] only useable at dm discretion.
 Should be roleplayed.
 Stealth[dex] Firearms[dex] archery[dex] Swordfighting[dex] or any other melee weapon Intimidation[str/cha] Lying[wit] Read[int] Write[int] lockpicking[dex] Gamble[luc] Pickpocketing[dex] Lying[cha/wit] Cooking Detect magic[per] Investigate[per] Lore of ____[int] choose a culture/race Seduce[cha] Tracking[per] Convince[cha] Fishing[int] Catching fish[dex] Wound care[int] Camping[int] Horse riding[dex] sailing[int/dex] Lifting[str] jumping/acrobatics/Running/dodge[dex] ploughing/lifting/sex[str/sta] smithing/fletching/carpentry/other [dex/int] Barter[cha] Use eyes/awareness/spot check/see the thing[per] see/sense magic stuff[per] empathy/understand person[per] unarmed combat[dex] block[stam] dodge[dex]
 I think rather than having a list of this shit i should just make each of the attributes fairly self explanatory and make it so if you want to use a skill you make a case for what attribute you use to make it happen.
+##problems with previous iterations of "players are allowed to create their own skills"
+- using incredibly broad skills that apply to every scenario. "social graces" applies to every social situation, provides little character depth, and makes it so a player can use the dice to walk all over the game. an example tree of skill scope animal skills riding horses camels elephants driving oxen mules and horses dogs care grooming feeding breeding veterinary first aid diagnosis medicine surgery